dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 </details>

 ---
+- `snpEff` also generates summary HTML files stored in `./data/ivar/variants/sample01.REF_NC_*.variants.ann.summary.html`.
+- Here are the summary HTML files for all [the eight segments](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/snpEff/).

 ### Step 20: Filter the most significant variants using snpSift
+**[`SnpSift`]**(https://pcingola.github.io/SnpEff/ss_introduction/) is a toolbox with many utilities: `filter`,`annotate`, `caseControl`, `extractFields`, `intervals` and a few others.
+- This tutorial uses `extractFields` operation to 'Extract fields from a VCF file to a TXT (tab separated) format'.
+- Run the following command to get the most relevant fields.
 ```
 for varFile in $(find ./data/ivar/variants -name "*.ann.vcf.gz")
 do